sean-galloway/Crime_and_Poverty/README.md

 10. Analyse the crime rates versus the high poverty areas.
 11. Analyse the crime rates versus the low poverty areas.

+## Jupyter Notebooks
+* Crime_CleanUp.ipynb: this notebook performs many manipulations on the raw Crime.csv data file to produce Crime_clean.csv and Crime_Persons_clean.csv.
+The manipulations involved include renaming columns and, adding new columns to store resultant data.

 ## To Do List:
 1. Sean:
 * Add the raw Crime.csv file to the Resources file